DebuggingaHopper/CapTech_Fitness-wellness_map/README.md

 # Using Flask

-Now that I have a good porition of the foundation completed, I want to be able for it to run on a [Flask](https://flask.palletsprojects.com/en/2.0.x/) Application.
+Now that I have a good portion of the foundation completed, I want to be able for it to run on a [Flask](https://flask.palletsprojects.com/en/2.0.x/) Application.
 To do so, I had to do the following:

 ```
 app = Flask(__name__)